jstefanis/solid-robotic-project/README.md

 The function starts a tag counter and stops the detection when all the  referenced ids’ are detected.
 For each tag detected it raises a flag that it is detected and takes the average of three measurements for calculating the position of it.

-After this, by calling the function “transform_coords()” , transforms the point coordinates of each tag from the local framework reference of the turtlebot base, to the global reference framework of the map.
+After this, by calling the function `transform_coords()` , transforms the point coordinates of each tag from the local framework reference of the turtlebot base, to the global reference framework of the map.
 For this operation we use an transform matrix of the form

         cos(theta) 	-sin(theta)	    0	PosX
         sin(theta)		0   cos(theta)	Posy
                 0		0	1		    Posz
                 0		0	0		    1

-At the end, the “get_tag_detection()” function returns both the tag_ids’ for the tags detected and also their coordinates in the global map reference.
+At the end, the `get_tag_detection()` function returns both the tag_ids’ for the tags detected and also their coordinates in the global map reference.

-When each tag is detected, a True flag is raised at the Published topics “/t0_flag”,“/t1_flag”,“/t2_flag”
+When each tag is detected, a True flag is raised at the Published topics `/t0_flag`,`/t1_flag`,`/t2_flag`

-Our pose coordinates from the function “get_tag_detection()” are published in the topics “/target_pose0”,“/target_pose1”,“/target_pose2”.
+Our pose coordinates from the function `get_tag_detection()` are published in the topics `/target_pose0`,`/target_pose1`,`/target_pose2`.

 When the three tags are detected, we validate that the turtlebot is aligned with the two of the tags which are positioned in front and the opposite side of the pick table and it also has the position coordinates of the third tag which will help us to set the next navigation goal.

 The next navigation goal will be in front of the third tag.
-This is the last part of the navigation task and after we have to give control to the visual servoing group by setting True the flag of the topic “/navigation_finished”.
+This is the last part of the navigation task and after we have to give control to the visual servoing group by setting True the flag of the topic `/navigation_finished`.

 For the last navigation goal we created the node last_navigation_goal at the file  last_navigation_goal.py.
-The last_navigation_goal node is subscribed to the “/target_pose1” topic of type PoseStamped.
+The last_navigation_goal node is subscribed to the `/target_pose1` topic of type PoseStamped.
 We send this goal to the function goto and the turtlebot will approach the tag as far as the local costmap configuration will allow.
 By default is 20 centimeters.

 When we have reached the goal we publish a true flag to two topics.
-The first topic is “/we_re_at_the_second_goal_nav” and the second one is “/navigation_finished”.
+The first topic is `/we_re_at_the_second_goal_nav` and the second one is `/navigation_finished`.

- The second topic that this node publishes is:  “/we_re_at_the_second_goal_nav”.
-The node rotate_for_detection is subscribed to this topic and when it gets an True value, the function “rotate_quarter()” is triggered which turns the turtlebot 90 degrees clockwise.
+ The second topic that this node publishes is:  `/we_re_at_the_second_goal_nav`.
+The node rotate_for_detection is subscribed to this topic and when it gets an True value, the function `rotate_quarter()` is triggered which turns the turtlebot 90 degrees clockwise.

- At this point the turtlebot must be facing the “place” table and the navigation task is finished.
+ At this point the turtlebot must be facing the `place` table and the navigation task is finished.

-After 20 seconds of the raising of this flag, the **last_navigation_goal** node publishes the last topic “/navigation_finished”
+After 20 seconds of the raising of this flag, the **last_navigation_goal** node publishes the last topic `/navigation_finished`
 With this topic we can give control to the visual servoing group for precise positioning of the turtlebot in front of the place table.

 # Packages we used